 The University of Western Australia is governed by the University of Western Australia Act 1911.
 The 21-member Senate is the University's governing body, empowered with the authority to make statutes, regulations and by-laws, while the Academic Board is the chief academic body.
-The University is led by the Vice-Chancellor, Professor Dawn Freshwater, and an Executive.
-The University is comprised of four Faculties namely: Health and Medical Sciences; Science; Engineering and Mathematical Sciences; and Arts, Business, Law and Education.
+The University is led by the Vice-Chancellor, Professor Amit Chakma, and an Executive.
+The University is comprised of 22 schools, spanning science, engineering, mathematical sciences, health and medical sciences, arts, business, law and education.